 As mentioned above, each retouching “category” will still have its own set of reference points that we need to follow to achieve the desired end result.

-In Portrait Retouching we typically try and keep all of the personal qualities and characteristics of the person intact.
+In Portrait Retouching we typically try and keep all of the personal qualities and characteristics of the person’s appearance intact.
 The image should appear as if it hasn’t been retouched.
 Headshots and Model Tests are generally considered in this category, as they require depicting the subject as naturally as possible for them to be given potential work based on their actual appearance.

 • The skin is generally left intact apart from removing non-permanent details mentioned above.
+In female beauty portraits, the skin texture is typically evened out to look flattering, but not polished to perfection.

 With regards to Editorial Retouching, we once again try to keep the image as natural as possible and only remove distracting elements.
 This form of retouching typically needs to promote a product, brand or service as the images are commonly used for lookbooks/editorials/advertising in magazines or publications.